List of Pay Per Article Websites

 Many freelancers and bloggers have come to love passive income.
 Unfortunately, sometimes this income stream is slow and unpredictable, thus it may not be enough when compared to writing websites that pay upfront.

-Sometimes we need money this month or this week.
-For these reasons, the following per article websites allow you to write for upfront payments and receive your cash much faster.
+The following per article websites allow you to write for upfront payments and receive your cash much faster.
 Most of these writing sites pay weekly via PayPal.

 List of Writing Websites